Introduction, Nomenclature, and Defaults

 8 GHz Wide Band Continuum (3-bit, Ku, K, Ka, and Q-band)

 The information displayed (Figure 3.5) in the top graphic is the receiver band coverage, one color per IF path, four in total.
 Furthermore the nominal (green, 1dB sensitivity drop) and extreme (white, 3dB) receiver coverage ranges are shown as vertical dashed lines.
-A small table shows a summary of correlator resources used for this setup, which will update when further specification is made.
+Two small tables show the Basics of the receiver (name and correlator integration time) and a summary of correlator resources used for this setup, which will update when further specifications are made.
 Note that this non-editable default resource uses the maximum of 64 BlBPs to cover 8 GHz of bandwidth within the allowed data rate.
-Below the graphic is a window with six tabs: Basics, Lines, Basebands, Line Placement, Subbands and Validation.
-For simple wide band observations, you may ignore the Lines and Line Placement tabs.
+Below the graphic is a window with five tabs: Basebands, Subbands, Special Modes, Validation, and Comments.

-Navigate back to the NRAO Defaults catalog either by clicking NRAO Defaults in the catalog column tree, or by clicking Return to NRAO Defaults(or up to 2x1GHz (8-bit), depending on how you got there) at the top of the page.
+Navigate back to the NRAO Defaults catalog either by clicking NRAO Defaults in the catalog column tree, or by clicking Return to NRAO Defaults(or up to 4x2GHz (3-bit), depending on how you got there) at the top of the page.
 Please allow the web application to finish its operation and do not use the browser back button.

 Low Frequency